 The programme extends a successful Quantitative Ecology Module lead by prof. Jan Lepš, running since 2011.

 Students will be trained in modern ecology research.
-The courses are focused on both the ecological theory and the analysis and interpretation of ecological data using modern computational approaches.
+The courses are focused on ecological theory and analysis as well as interpretation of ecological data using modern computational approaches.
 The workload is about five courses per semester.

-High emphasis is laid on the students' own research; almost half of the credits are acquired for the long-term master project (you work on the project throughout your whole master study).
-Consequently, the best projects get published with the student as the first author.
-The lecturers and theses leaders run high-quality research projects and closely cooperate with the Biology Centre of the Czech Academy of Sciences.
+Strong emphasis is laid on the students' own research; almost half the credits are awarded for a research project to be conducted throughout the entire two years of study, and will be the basis of the Master Thesis.
+The best projects will likely be published with the student as the first author.
+The lecturers and Thesis supervisors lead high-quality research, often in close collaboration with Biology Centre of the Czech Academy of Sciences.

-A large part of your study (about 1/3 of credits) is formed by work on a research project, results of which will be reported in a master thesis and possibly published in a renowned scientific journal.
+A large part of your study (almost half the credits) is formed by work on a research project, results of which will be reported in a Master Thesis and possibly published in a renowned scientific journal.